tqchen/tinyflow/README.md

 it is important to make modular and reusable components for to enable us to build customized learning system easily.

-- TinyFlow can be a perfect material to teach new student the concepts of deep learning systems.
+- Course Material for teaching DL system.
+TinyFlow is be a perfect material to teach new student the concepts of deep learning systems.
   - e.g. design homeworks on implementing symbolic differentiation, memory allocation, operator fusion.
-- For learning system researchers, TinyFlow allows easy addition with new system features with the modular design being portable to other system that reuses NNVM.
+- Experiment bed for learning system researchers.
+TinyFlow allows easy addition with new system features with the modular design being portable to other system that reuses NNVM.
-- It demonstrates how intermediate representation like NNVM to be able to target multiple front-ends(TF, MXNet) and backends(Torch7, MXNet) with common set of optimizations.
+- Showcase of intermediate representation usecase.
+It demonstrates how intermediate representation like NNVM to be able to target multiple front-ends(TF, MXNet) and backends(Torch7, MXNet) with common set of optimizations.
-- TinyFlow, together with other systems(e.g. MXNet) can be used as testbed on the common reusable modules in deep learning to encourage front-end, optimization module and backends that are shared across frameworks.
+- Test bed on common reusable modules for DL system.
+TinyFlow, together with other systems(e.g. MXNet) can be used as testbed on the common reusable modules in deep learning to encourage front-end, optimization module and backends that are shared across frameworks.